canonical/launchpad-manual/docs/user/reference/bug-tracker-api/bug-statuses.rst

 Only available to the bug supervisor
 ------------------------------------

--  **Triaged:** the bug supervisor considers that the bug report contains all information a developer needs to start work on a fix.
+-  ``Triaged``: the bug supervisor considers that the bug report contains all information a developer needs to start work on a fix.
--  **Won't Fix:** this is acknowledged as a genuine bug but the project has no plans to fix it.
+-  ``Won't Fix``: this is acknowledged as a genuine bug but the project has no plans to fix it.
--  **Deferred:** the bug supervisor considers that the bug fix will be deferred to a later date.
+-  ``Deferred``: the bug supervisor considers that the bug fix will be deferred to a later date.

 Translating external bug statuses